Zomuro/YaomaStorytellersStandalone/README.md

 If he isn’t delivering destiny, **Kaiyi the Karmic** will offer a chance to control your fate.
 Doing so requires karma, which can be gained from most negative events and spent on neutral as well as positive incidents.
 After each trade, the event choices are affected by your karma, and their prices by demand.

-As part of his agreement with you, **Kaiyi** reserves the right to increase incident frequency and the prevalence of negative events; otherwise, he lets fate run its chaotic, random course.
+As part of his exclusive agreement with you, **Kaiyi** reserves the right to increase incident frequency and the prevalence of negative events, while reducing trade with other parties; otherwise, he lets fate run its random course.
 Take care not to become a debtor, lest he employs some… reconciliation services.

 ### Deathless Daji